susovanpatra00/Big-Data-Viusal-Analytics/README.md

-# Data Viusal Analytics with vtk & scipy in python
+# Data Viusal Analytics with vtk & scipy & plotly in python